-Book Project: Retrofitting Communism: Participation without democracy in a wired China
+Book Project: Retrofitting Leninism: Participation without democracy in a wired China

 This book explores the potential for participatory governance under autocracy, whereby citizens are actively incorporated into matters of policy and oversight but systematically excluded from politics.
 Theoretically, I argue that participatory governance fills key gaps in the authoritarian governance model by generating bottom-up input which helps leaders overcome agency loss, bounded rationality, and legitimacy gaps.
 Empirically, I show how the Chinese Communist Party has spearheaded non-democratic tools for public participation alongside evidence that the strategy is effective at improving governance.